![]() |

 The technical challenge with Base64 is that standard implementations are a serial, byte-by-byte process.
 For large files, the repetitive bit-shifting, masking, and table lookups in a tight loop become a major CPU bottleneck.
 While modern CPUs offer specialized SIMD instructions to accelerate this, a purely algorithmic software solution is often required for broad compatibility and predictable performance across different hardware.

-SheerPower's solution uses a cache-friendly, table-driven approach that processes larger, overlapping chunks of data at a time, replacing complex bitwise logic with simple, fast memory lookups.
+Sheerpower's solution uses a cache-friendly, table-driven approach that processes larger, overlapping chunks of data at a time, replacing complex bitwise logic with simple, fast memory lookups.

 [B1][B2][B3]